sudheermuthyala/terraform-/08-terraform-provisioners/02-remote-exec-provisioner/106-remote-exec-provisoner/README.md

 ## Terraform remote-exec Provisioner
 # Introduction
 - Understand about remote-exec Provisioner
-- The remote-exec provisioner invokes a script on a remote resource
+- The remote-exec provisioner invokes a script on a remote resource after it created.